rciszek/WaspFacer/README.md

 # WaspFacer

-MATLAB Toolset for assessing facial markings in wasps (Vespula sp.).
+MATLAB Toolset for assessing facial markings in wasps (*Vespula sp.*).
 User simply draws a rough estimate of marking's location on an image and WaspFacer will segment the marking from the indicated area.

 ![alt text](https://github.com/rciszek/WaspFacer/blob/gh-pages/img/gui.jpg "WaspFacer GUI")

 WaspFacer calculates for each segmented marking:
-- Continuous Asymmetry Measure
+- Continuous Symmetry Measure
 - Procustes distance
 - Difference in the log areas of the left and right side of the marking.
 - Total marking area.